d0sboots/PerfectTower/README.md

 # AI Scripts and Utilities for Perfect Tower II
 This is my collection of AI scripts.
 I focus on low-RAM scripts (i.e. 14 actions or less), so that they'll be usable by everyone who has unlocked the AI.

+All of these also work under `turbo exec` (https://github.com/Xenos6666/TPT2_scripts/tree/modular_V2/common/execution_stack), although with some quirks - for instance, the autominer will cause noticable lag on entering the mine, and mine everything before you can see it happen!

 ## Auto mining script
 This pair of scripts mines across all tabs, at 16x speed (i.e. all squares simultaneously).
-It takes ~3 seconds to mine 10 layers * 12 tabs at the default 120 FPS.
+It takes ~3 seconds to mine 10 layers * 12 tabs at the default 120 FPS (with vsync disabled).
 The max actions required is __7__, which should be accessible to everyone.

 ```
 DiggerMaster 1 0 7